caioleitao/simulation-2d/README.md

 		 docker network create mynet

+3. You need to make the Display exportable

+		 xhost +local:root

-3. Run and have fun!
+4. Run and have fun!
 Each command below, need to be run in a different terminal (ctrl+alt+t and ctrl+shift+t)

 	Run the server (Run **twice the command rcssserver**, to create log folder and to work correctly):